Automattic/gutenberg-block-styles/README.md

 ### Or, spin up a quick development environment.

 This is 100% optional.
-If you're up for it, you just need to install [Docker CE](https://hub.docker.com/search/?type=edition&offering=community).
+If you're up for it, you first need to install [Docker CE](https://hub.docker.com/search/?type=edition&offering=community).
 Then, from your Terminal, clone this repository:

 ```
 git clone git@github.com:kjellr/gutenberg-block-styles.git